 Quizzes will be assigned at the discretion of the lead instructor.
 Homework will be assigned for each module.
-Homework due dates will be assigned by the instructor.
+The instructor will assign homework due dates.
 Overall, points for these assignments vary.
 The final homework/quiz points entered into the grade book will be the percentage of overall points available for that module.